Eventonomy

 Allow Guests to RSVP Without an Account

-Setting: allow_guest_rsvp Default: Off
+Setting: allow_guest_rsvp Default: On

 When on, visitors without a WordPress account can RSVP by entering their name and email.
 They receive a magic-link email so they can manage their RSVP later.